-At Nawton and Rosedale Abbey, history is taught as the main focus of our termly topic lessons, with the exception of Key Stage 1 where they alternate half-termly with geography.
-Our topics are taught in a 2 year rolling programme in Key Stage 1 and as a 4 year rolling programme in Keys Stage 2 to allow all our pupils to receive their full entitlement within a mixed-age class structure.
+At Nawton, history topics are taught in a 2-year rolling programme to allow all pupils to receive their full entitlement within a mixed-age class structure.

 In order for children to know more and remember more, prior learning is always considered, and opportunities for revision of facts and historical understanding are built into lessons which allows for revision to become part of good practice and ultimately helps build a depth to their historical understanding.
 The use of relevant historical vocabulary is used throughout lessons and children are encouraged to use correct terminology in discussion, explanation and writing; this vocabulary is also included in classroom displays so children can repeat and revise it.
+Our long-term plan is organised to group together topics with a common theme so that this can be explored more thoroughly.
 Our history lessons are cross-curricular and incorporate other foundation subjects to deliver a broad and balanced curriculum.
 Texts for reading and writing are linked to topics where relevant to provide insight from a range of perspectives.